-- People with this form of OCD may have intrusive thoughts about same sex relationships which can cause anxiety and dread, but it should not be assumed that people with this form of OCD are homophobic as they can be very accepting of others sexuality, as we know that their is nothing wrong with being LGBT+ , and everybody has the right to be accepted for who they are.
+- People with this form of OCD may have intrusive thoughts about same sex relationships which can cause anxiety and dread, but it should not be assumed that people with this form of OCD are homophobic as they can be very accepting of others' sexuality, as we know that there is nothing wrong with being LGBT+ , and everybody has the right to be accepted for who they are.

 - People may have worries about whether they are gay and whether that will mean that they have to leave their wife and kids, for example, or they may worry that the way they are sitting makes them ‘look gay’.

 - LGBT people can also have sexuality OCD, and may worry about becoming straight as it could change their identity, or they may have the uncertainty surrounding their sexuality.

 - This isn't about someone genuinely questioning their sexuality, it is a full on obsession that causes distress, a person may know they are straight but may still obsess over the fear of being gay.

 - This subset often revolves around excessive fear and doubt that you may cheat on your partner, fall in love with another or secretly be in love with another, or if you're good enough or if they are not ‘right’ for you.
 Some people may have doubts and worries about whether they really love their partner that can cause immense distress.